Linear classifier

-In the field of machine learning, the goal of statistical classification is to use an object's characteristics to identify which class (or group) it belongs to.
-A linear classifier achieves this by making a classification decision based on the value of a linear combination of the characteristics.
-An object's characteristics are also known as feature values and are typically presented to the machine in a vector called a feature vector.
+In machine learning, a linear classifier makes a classification decision for each object based on a linear combination of its features.
+A simpler definition is to say that a linear classifier is one whose decision boundaries are linear.
 Such classifiers work well for practical problems such as document classification, and more generally for problems with many variables (features), reaching accuracy levels comparable to non-linear classifiers while taking less time to train and use.